-Why don’t professors blog?
+Why don’t professors blog and do social media?

 Why am I the only professor with a stem cell blog across the globe (if there are other please let me know)?